Please note that I use affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 - Pack pouches of tuna with crackers (pack the crackers into a plastic tub to prevent breakage).
 You’ll be able to find mayo and relish at quick service dining stands for mixing into the fish.

-- Dried fruit like plums, mangoes or cranberries is a sweet treat.
+- Dried fruit like plums, mangoes or cranberries are a sweet treat.

 4. Healthier Food Options for Disneyland Lunches